isomerpages/moe-marisstellahigh/_cce/Primary/Sexuality Education.md

 8.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.

+9.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-9.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be communicated  to parents at the start of the year and is also downloadable [here](https://form.gov.sg/65bb185dc4cd4eb0674723fc).
-The completed opt-out form is to be submitted by 01/03/2024.
+Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form via Parent Gateway.
+This form will be communicated to parents at the start of the year.
+The completed opt-out form is to be submitted by 31/04/2025.

 10.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  Parents can contact the school at Ms Noradlina via email at noradlina_mohamed@schools.gov.sg for discussion or to seek clarification about the school’s Sexuality Education programme.